 2018 ACM SIGCOMM Best Paper Award Amogh Dhamdhere, David D. Clark, Alexander Gamero-Garrido, Matthew Luckie, Ricky K.P.
-Mok, Gautam Akiwate, Kabir Gogia, Vaibhav Bajpai, Alex C. Snoeren and kc claffy won Best Paper Award at 2018 ACM Special Interest Group on Data Communication, Budapest, Hungary, 20-25 August, for their paper "Inferring Persistent Interdomain Congestion".
+Mok, Gautam Akiwate, Kabir Gogia, Vaibhav Bajpai, Alex C. Snoeren and kc claffy won the Best Paper Award at the 2018 ACM Special Interest Group on Data Communication (SIGCOMM'18) conference in Budapest, Hungary, 20-25 August, for their paper "Inferring persistent interdomain congestion".

 2015 Cloud Security Alliance "Cloud Security Ninja" Award Dr Ryan Ko was presented with this award at the CSA APAC Awards ceremony in Guangzhou, China on 3 December, after being ranked number one by the CSA jury on professionalism, innovation, role modelling and measurable success.
 Read more